ls1intum/Artemis/docs/user/exams/students_guide.rst

 Example Solutions
 ^^^^^^^^^^^^^^^^^
-- If the instructors sets the example solution publication date of the exam, the solutions will be available after that date.
+- If the instructor sets the example solution publication date of the exam, the solutions will be available after that date.
 - Text, modeling, file upload and programming exercises can have example solutions.

     .. warning::